Battle of Königsberg: Preparation

 Assaulting Königsberg was not to be an easy task.
-Garrisoned inside the city were five divisions (69th, 367th, 548th, 561st), for a total of 130,000 troops, along with impressive defensive positions constructed in 1888 that included fifteen forts interconnected by tunnels with integrated accommodations for the troops, and designed to withstand the bombardment of super-guns being designed in that era following the siege of Paris (1870–1871).
+Garrisoned inside the city were five divisions (61st, 69th and 367th Infantry Divisions, 548th and 561st Volksgrenadier Divisions), for a total of 130,000 troops, along with impressive defensive positions constructed in 1888 that included fifteen forts interconnected by tunnels with integrated accommodations for the troops, and designed to withstand the bombardment of super-guns being designed in that era following the siege of Paris (1870–1871).
 The Germans still held a narrow land connection to the adjacent German pocket on the Samland peninsula.
 The capture of the city necessitated this frantically shielded connection be separated.
 The German troops on the peninsula, the so-called Samland Group, could be expected to stage counter-attacks to prevent this from happening.

 Königsberg was, according to Winston Churchill, "a modernised heavily defended fortress".
 Three concentric rings of fortifications surrounded the city: the outer ring of defences reinforced by 12 forts outside the town, the middle ring in the outskirts and the inner city, a single fortress of anti-tank defences, barricades and landmines, along with several other forts.

 In order to face such defensive power, the Soviet command planned to heavily rely on aviation and artillery support, with densities reaching 250 guns per kilometre in some areas.
 The German troops were also subjected to propaganda, explaining that their resistance was futile, and that the front line was far behind them — that they were trapped in a "pocket" and that it would be best to surrender.
 However, this propaganda had little to no effect.

 After four days of preparatory artillery bombardment, the assault started on 6 April 1945.
 The assault was planned to be "star-like".
 Troops would attack from many points around the perimeter and meet in the center of the city, compartmentalising the remaining defenders into isolated groups incapable of mutual support.
 There were two main fronts: North (held by the 39th and 43rd Armies which included the 208th Rifle Division) and South (11th Guards Army).
 The 50th Army was stationed in the northeast part of the front.
 One corps was to hold the line while two corps with a total of six rifle divisions, plus artillery, armor and engineer reinforcements, took part in the attack.